garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 ## About Quantum Supply

 Quantum Supply is a leading e-commerce platform specializing in high-quality tech products and gadgets.
-Since launching in 2018, it has become a top choice for tech enthusiasts, offering a carefully selected range of premium electronics—including gaming monitors, headphones, and laptops—from brands like Apple, Samsung, and Bose.
+Since launching in 2018, it has become a top choice for tech enthusiasts, offering a carefully selected range of premium electronics-including gaming monitors, headphones, and laptops-from brands like Apple, Samsung, and Bose.
 With global shipping, competitive pricing, and a constantly refreshed lineup of new products and loyalty program offers, Quantum Supply delivers an exceptional shopping experience for tech lovers everywhere.

 ### Dataset
 The dataset contains detailed records of sales transactions from 2019 to 2022 including the user id, product, purchase date, region, country, currency, and purchase platform.